 |Learn more||Learn more||Learn more|

-Here we take a 0.99%1 (excluding GST) cut of each transaction.
-This particular pricing scheme is only available for businesses transacting less than $20,000 / month.
+Here we charge a 0.99%1 (excluding GST) fee for each transaction.
+This particular pricing scheme is available for businesses transacting less than $20,000 / month.

 What does this mean for you?
 It means a simple, flat fee to accept all cards except for Diners Club, Amex, and JCB.
-This includes the rental cost of one EFTPOS terminal.
+We also charge a $29 monthly base fee, this includes the rental cost of one EFTPOS terminal.

 You don’t have to worry about card mix, and the particular type of card you are taking payments with.